Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 The ornamental small winter heath shrub is grown for its evergreen foliage and purple flowers

-Winter heath is a stunning low-growing flowering plant that flowers in early spring.
-The spectacular feature of winter heath is its masses of flowers that can have colors such as purple, pink, and magenta.
-Winter heath has flowers that bloom for many weeks during winter and early spring.
-Grow the short shrub as a flowering ground cover plant, container plant, or adding winter color to mixed beds.
+The winter heath is a stunning, low-growing flowering plant that flowers in early spring.
+The spectacular feature of winter heath is its masses of flowers, which can have colors such as purple, pink, and magenta.
+Winter heath has flowers that bloom for many weeks during the winter and early spring.
+Grow the short shrub as a flowering ground cover plant, container plant, or for adding winter color to mixed beds.

 Bluebeard (Caryopteris x clandonensis)